AndrasKovacs/dtt-rtcg/README.md

 Why is this needed?
 Since we need to generate closed and open code for each function body, if we try to generate code in a naive structurally recursive way, we get exponential-sized output.
-In this naive fashion, the body of `λ x y. t` gets compiled twice, and in each case, `λ y. t` gets compiled twice.
+In this naive fashion, the body of `λ x y. t` gets compiled twice, and in each case, `t` also gets compiled twice.
 Closure-conversion is necessary to avoid blowup.

 **Example** for combining expressions by having splices inside quotations.